 Most sights are pretty remote and are hard to reach via public transportation so I recommend renting a car to fully enjoy all that the Sierra Gorda has to offer.
-Read one to discover all the best places to visit there, the recommended itinerary and useful travel tips.
+Read on to discover all the best places to visit there, the recommended itinerary, and useful travel tips.

 Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, I’ll get a small commission, at no cost to you.

 Must-see places in Queretaro’s Sierra Gorda Biosphere Reserve

 San Joaquin is one of the many Pueblos Magicos (magical town) in Queretaro state.
 It’s also the door to the Sierra Gorda Biosphere Reserve.
 There a lot of nature-related activities to do there.
 You could trek to the Ranas Archaeological Zone, the ruins of an important Prehispanic city (open every day from 9 to 5 – entrance fee: 45 pesos).
 You can also drive to it, but it’s only a 45-minute walk from San Joaquin city center.

 You shouldn’t miss either Los Herrera Cave (30-minute walk), a stunning cave, full of rock formations.
 Nearby, if you have a car, you can go to the Maravillas Waterfall, a nice place if you like nature and trekking.

 The Cañon del Paraiso is an incredible place to visit inside the Sierra Gorda Biosphere Reserve.
 Surrounded by high cliffs made of black marble, walking along the river, you’re in for a great adventure.
 You can drive almost all the way there if you have a 4-wheeler but it’s also nice to trek from Adjuntas village.
 Ask around for directions.

 This area is also a great place to go mountain-biking.